jk-jeon/jk-jeon.github.io/_posts/2022-12-28-fixed-precision-formatting.md

   \ \mathrm{mod}\ 10^{\eta}\right)
 $$

 for some positive integer $\eta$.
 Note that once we get the above which is an integer of (at most) $\eta$-many decimal digits, we can leverage fast integer formatting algorithms (like [the one](https://github.com/jeaiii/itoa) by James Edward Anhalt III) to extract decimal digits out of it.
 Considering $\eta>1$ essentially means that we work with a block of multiple decimal digits at once, rather than with individual digits.
 I will call this block of digits a *segment*.
 Of course, to really leverage fast integer formatting algorithms, we may need to choose $\eta$ to be not very big.
 Maybe the largest value for $\eta$ we can think of is $9$ because $10^{9}$ is the highest power of $10$ that fits in $32$-bits, or maybe $19$ if we consider $64$-bits instead.
 However, it turns out, we can in fact take $\eta$ even larger than that, which is a crucial factor in the flexible trade-off we have talked about.
-We will get into this later.
+We will discuss this later.

-Generalizing it a little bit, what we want to do is to compute
+Abstractly speaking, what we want to do is to compute

 $$
   \left\lfloor nx \right\rfloor \ \mathrm{mod}\ D
 $$

 where $n=1,\ \cdots\ ,n_{\max}$ is a positive integer, $x$ is a positive rational number, and $D$ is a positive integer.
-What this equation means is: we multiply $n$ to the numerator of $x$, dividing it by the denominator of $x$ and take the quotient, and then dividing it by $D$ and take the remainder.
+What this expression means is this: we multiply $n$ to the numerator of $x$, divide it by the denominator of $x$, take the quotient, then divide the quotient by $D$ and take the remainder.

-As I mentioned in the previous section, we want to avoid big integer arithmetic of arbitrary precision (especially division) so we do not want to literally do this computation.
+As I mentioned in the previous section, we want to avoid big integer arithmetic of arbitrary precision (especially division) so we do not want to do this computation as literally described above.
 The required precision for doing so is indeed quite big.
 For instance, let's say $D=10^{9}$, $e=-1074$ and $k=560$ so that we are obtaining the 552nd~560th digits of $w$ after the decimal point.
-Then the numerator of $x$ is $5^{560}$ which is $1301$-bit long, so we have to compute this $1301$-bit long number, multiply our $n$ into this $1301$-bit long number, and then divide it by $2^{515}$ (which is the denominator of $x$ in this case) which means throwing the last $515$-bits away, and then compute the division of the resulting $800$-ish-bits number by $D$.
+Then the numerator of $x$ is $5^{560}$ which is $1301$-bit long, so we have to compute this $1301$-bit long number, multiply our $n$ into this $1301$-bit long number, and then divide it by $2^{515}$ (which is the denominator of $x$ in this case) which means throwing the last $515$-bits away, and then compute the division by $D$ for the resulting $800$-ish-bits number.
 Or, let $e=971$ and $k=-100$ so that we are obtaining 9 digits up to the 101st digit before the decimal point.
 Then the numerator of $x$ is $2^{870}$ and the denominator is $5^{100}$, so we may need to first left-shift $n$ by $870$-bits, and then divide it by either $5^{100}$ after computing $5^{100}$ or by lower powers of $5$ iteratively.
-Either way, we end up with dividing $900$-ish-bits number.
+Either way, we end up with dividing a number that is $900$-ish-bits long.

 (In fact, by performing big integer multiplications in *decimal*, that is, using [this](https://en.wikipedia.org/wiki/Binary-coded_decimal) or a slight extension of it, we can avoid doing divisions by big integers.
 The idea, which I learned from Shengdun Wang, is that we can always turn the denominator of $x$ into a power of $10$ by adjusting the numerator accordingly, and in decimal, dividing by a power of $10$ is just a matter of cutting off some digits.
-The cost to pay is that multiplication in decimal involves a lot of divisions by constant powers of $10$ (but fortunately of small dividends).
-Some cool things about this trick are that it generalizes trivially to any binary floating-point formats, and also we can store precomputed powers of $5$ and $2$ if needed, while the total size of the table can be quite easily tuned according to any given requirements.
-This is all good, but I think the method that will be explained from now on is probably way faster.)
+The cost to pay is that multiplication of integers in decimal involves a lot of divisions by constant powers of $10$ (but fortunately of small dividends).
+Some cool things about this trick are that it generalizes trivially to any binary floating-point formats, and also that we can store precomputed powers of $5$ and $2$ if needed, while the total size of the table can be quite easily tuned according to any given requirements.
+This is all good, but I think the method that will be explained below is probably way faster.)

 The following theorem from [the paper on Dragonbox](https://github.com/jk-jeon/dragonbox/blob/master/other_files/Dragonbox.pdf) again proves itself to be very useful for computing $\left\lfloor nx \right\rfloor\ \mathrm{mod}\ D$: